mas-bandwidth/netcode/README.md

 Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable](https://github.com/networkprotocol/reliable.io)

 Glenn is now the founder and CEO of Network Next.
-Network Next is a radically new way to link networks together, it's a new internet for games, one where networks compete on performance and price to carry your game's traffic.
+Network Next is a radically new way to link networks together.
+A new internet one where networks compete on performance and price to carry your traffic.
 Check it out at https://networknext.com

 # Sponsors